 The national form also contains voter registration rules and regulations for each state and territory.
 For more information about registering to vote, contact your state election office.
 Read our FAQ's about moving and registering to vote and using the National Mail Voter Registration form.

-Note - As of December 22, 2014, the following states have requested a change to their state instructions: Michigan and Alabama.
+Note - As of November 18, 2015, the following states have requested a change to their state instructions: Michigan, Alabama and Kansas.
 The Commission has not yet approved these requests.

 Download the Forms